On the maximum of the weighted binomial sum $(1+a)^{-r}\sum_{i=0}^{r}\binom{m}{i}a^{i}$: Proof of Lemma

 \end{prop}

 \begin{proof} We use induction on $n$.
 When $n=3$, $p_{3,2}(a)=a^{4}+2a^{3}$, hence the claim holds.
-Suppose the claim is true for all real numbers $a\geq1$ and a positive integer $n=k\geq3$.
-Then, by the recurrences \eqref{eq:Pnplusonen} and the induction hypothesis, we have
+Suppose the claim is true for all $a\geq1$ and an integer $n\geq3$.
+Then, by the recurrence \eqref{eq:Pnplusonen} and the induction hypothesis, we have

-Hence, the proposition also holds for $n=k+1$. \end{proof}
+Hence, the proposition also holds for $n+1$. \end{proof}